hewhomust/potential-chainsaw/README.md

 ## Main site

 https://s4291106-union.uqcloud.net/Prototype3/index.php

+### How to use:
+Click the login button in the top right and login with the username 'bob' and password '123'.
+Click on an article that is underneath the centered article, to center it.
+Click on the matrix icon on the top right of the article, then click on five or six different squares to see the matrix calculate an avareage vote.
+Click on a comment, or a reply, with replies to collapse it, and again to expand it.
+Click on the up or down arrows on a comment to vote on it.
+Click on the '@' sign on a comment to open a reply to it.
+Click on 'log out' in the top right corner to log out.
+Click on a username to see their profile.

 ## User Interaction
 Users must register to post or vote but anyone may view the articles and discussion.
 Once registered, they can log in from the login page.